 If an application proposes research (including research and development) and/or evaluation, the applicant must demonstrate research/evaluation independence and integrity, including appropriate safeguards, before it may receive award funds.
-The applicant will submit documentation of its research and evaluation independence and integrity by uploading it as an attachment in JustGrants.
+The applicant will upload documentation of its research and evaluation independence and integrity as an attachment in JustGrants.
 For additional information, see the OJP Grant Application Resource Guide.